Jessica Alba Makes This Topshop Jacket Look Like A Million Bucks

 The actress stepped out Wednesday in Los Angeles for the opening of “Hamilton” in a long black dress with black platform heels and chandelier earrings.

-Unfortunately, the jacket is currently sold out on the store’s U.K. website.
+Unfortunately, a rep for Topshop told HuffPost jacket is sold out online and only available in select U.S stores.
 But it’s worth noting that it’s probably one of the most affordable items of clothing we’ve ever seen someone with a company worth a billion dollars wear.

 And if you like the gorgeous print, there are floral palazzo pants available in the same print on Topshop U.S.’s website for $95.